OpenRowingCommunity/OpenErgView/README.md

 ## Building
 Build process is just like any flutter app

-Tested primarily on Android and Linux.
-Results on other platforms may vary.
+Tested primarily on Android with some Linux desktop testing used for layout prototyping.
+Results on other platforms may vary, linux desktop seems to be lacking support from the underlying bluetooth library.